jgesser/IpCamera/README.md

 Example of how this is done in your items file.

 ```

 String FrontDoorCamHlsUrl "Front Door" { channel="ipcamera:ONVIF:FrontDoor:hlsUrl", ga="Camera" [ protocols="hls" ] }

 ```

 To use the HLS steaming features, you need to:

 1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the feature off.
-2. Add any IPs that need access to the ``IP_WHITELIST`` surrounding each one in brackets (see below example) or DISABLE the whitelist feature.
+2. The audio format in the cameras settings must be AAC for Chromecast to work.
-3. Ensure Ffmpeg is installed.
+3. Ensure FFmpeg is installed.
-How to do this in linux is shown in this readme, or visit their website or Google.
 4. For cameras that do not auto detect the H264 stream which is done for ONVIF cameras, you will need to use the ``FFMPEG_INPUT`` and provide a http or rtsp link.
 This is used for HLS and many other features like the animated GIF.
 5. For Onvif cameras the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup for h264.
 This is usually 0 and is the main-stream, the higher numbers are the sub-streams if your camera has any.
 For non Onvif cameras you just need to check the url in the last step works and is provided to the binding.
+6. If streaming to a Chromecast that is not 4k capable, you need to ensure the stream is in a resolution that your Chromecast is capable of, ie 1080p or 720p.
+Cameras with 3 streams are handy as you can have a 4k stream going to a NVR whilst a 720p stream can be cast to your TV whilst a 3rd can be for mjpeg format.
-6. Consider using a SSD, HDD or a tmpfs (ram drive) if using SD/flash cards as the HLS streams are written to the FFMPEG_OUTPUT folder.
+7. Consider using a SSD, HDD or a tmpfs (ram drive) if using SD/flash cards as the HLS streams are written to the FFMPEG_OUTPUT folder.
 Only a small amount of storage is needed.
 I use micro SD cards and a ramdrive and have excellent performance.
-7. If streaming to a Chromecast that is not 4k capable, you need to ensure the stream is in a resolution that your Chromecast is capable of, ie 1080p or 720p.
-Cameras with 3 streams are handy as you can have a 4k stream going to a NVR whilst a 720p stream can be cast to your TV whilst a 3rd can be for mjpeg format.

 **Ram drive setup**